Digital Risk Monitoring Guide: Detect External Threats Early

 Team Satisfaction

-Ask your security team, business stakeholders, and executives if the threat intelligence is useful and easy to understand.
+Ask your security team and executives if the threat intelligence is useful and easy to understand.

 Check if people actually use the intelligence in their decisions and show up to threat briefings.